remo-help/tomcat-text/README.md

 Artificial Social Intelligence for Successful Teams (ASIST) program.
 See the main ToMCAT project page for more information: https://ml4ai.github.io/tomcat.

+For documentation on the entities and events being extracted by the master branch version of the code, please see https://clulab.github.io/tomcat-text.

 # Web App